ymy4323460/ymy4323460.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a final-year Ph.D. student in the Department of [Computer Science](https://www.ucl.ac.uk/computer-science/ucl-computer-science) at University College London (UCL), advised by Professor [Jun Wang](http://www0.cs.ucl.ac.uk/staff/jun.wang/).
 I was a research intern at ByteDance Research, Microsoft and DIDI AI Labs.
 Prior to UCL, I received my M.Sc. from the University of Chinese Academy of Sciences.
-Recently, I was selected as [Rising Star in AI](https://cemse.kaust.edu.sa/ai/aii-symp-2024) from KAUST.
+Recently, I was selected as [Rising Star in AI](https://cemse.kaust.edu.sa/ai/aii-symp-2024).

 My research interests lie on Causal Representation Learning, Reinforcement Learning and Multi-agent Systems.
 If you would like to chat about potential collaboration or common interests, feel free to reach me at mengyue.yang.20@ucl.ac.uk.